 Teachers need to be aware that effective SRE, which brings an understanding of what is and is not acceptable in a relationship, may lead to disclosure of a child protection issue.
 Under common law, young people are entitled to the same duty of confidence as adults.
 Personal information about them should not be shared without their permission except for the purposes of child protection.
-There may be rare occasions when a child under the age of thirteen who is sexually active directly approaches a teacher.
-This should be viewed as a child protection issue and procedures should be followed as outlined in Worcestershire's Safeguarding Sexually Active Young People guidance.
+Should such a disclosure be made, staff will follow the School's Safeguarding procedures, as detailed in the School's Safeguarding Policy.